kreier/benchmark/gpu/README.md

 - XBox Series S
 - XBox Series X

 In many cases it can be simple calculated by the CPU architecture and the frequency.
-For example my dual [https://ark.intel.com/content/www/us/en/ark/products/37106/intel-xeon-processor-x5550-8m-cache-2-66-ghz-6-40-gt-s-intel-qpi.html](Xeon X5550) with 2.67 GHz has a [https://en.wikipedia.org/wiki/FLOPS](multiplier of 8) (Nehalem EP) which results in 2.67 x 8 = 21.36 gflops.
+For example my dual [Xeon X5550](https://ark.intel.com/content/www/us/en/ark/products/37106/intel-xeon-processor-x5550-8m-cache-2-66-ghz-6-40-gt-s-intel-qpi.html) with 2.67 GHz has a [multiplier of 8](https://en.wikipedia.org/wiki/FLOPS) (Nehalem EP) which results in 2.67 x 8 = 21.36 gflops.

-## FP64 double
+## FP64 double precision

 - RX 470 	237 GFLOPS